 When you insure a vehicle like this through a conventional insurer, there are a couple of things to keep in mind:

-A: Yes.
+Yes.
 You and your insurer can discuss options, but the agreed value of the vehicle should include any modifications or custom parts that add to its replacement cost.

-A: The cost of your classic car insurance policy will depend on the vehicle that you’re insuring, how much you drive, and on other factors like your driving record and credit.
+The cost of your classic car insurance policy will depend on the vehicle that you’re insuring, how much you drive, and on other factors like your driving record and credit.
 In general, classic car insurance is less expensive than traditional insurance because the carrier assumes that the vehicle is being used infrequently and that it’s being babied when it is driven.

-A: You may be able to have your vehicle reassessed and appraised to update its value.
+You may be able to have your vehicle reassessed and appraised to update its value.
 Check with your insurer, but be aware that your rates may increase if the vehicle’s value goes up.

 The best way to save is to compare multiple quotes.
 Start now.